 To encounter darkness is more uncomfortable and difficult than to encounter light.
 90 to 95% percent of our energy flows through our eyes – so in darkness, this energy becomes available to experience ourselves on a whole different level.

-I experienced Darkness Meditation for the first time at the Osho Ashram in Pune, India in 2004 where I immersed myself in spiritual practice and began my personal development path.
+I experienced Darkness Meditation for the first time in Pune, India in 2004 where I immersed myself in spiritual practice and began my personal development path.
 The 'inner work' translates itself best as a meeting with the unknown and mysterious depths of my own darkness that consciously or unconsciously is controlled by the ego.
 Paradoxically we come to find the inner light when moving towards our own darkness, and heal ourselves by including the positive and disowned shadow parts about ourselves that we disown, reject or deny.